Runbook Examples

 Title: SSL Certificate Renewal

-Description: Process for renewing SSL certificates before expiration.
+Description: Renew SSL certificates before they expire.

 Steps:

-Step 1: Check Expiration Dates
+Step 1: Check Expiration

 - Run: openssl x509 -enddate -noout -in /path/to/cert.pem